 Why Use This?

-- Open privacy level for everyone
+- Open privacy for everyone

-- Free participation in voting or consensus
+- No restriction in participation in voting or consensus

 You can also check out our blockchain for enterprise pdf and enterprise blockchains ppt to get more information.